-Dr. Roth, President of the British Homœpathic Society, admits the facts of Mesmerism, and contributes learned articles on the subject to the Society and its journal.
-He declares "we cannot any longer afford to sneer at the miracles performed at the institution, known by the name of Bethshan, since we have healers in our midst who dispense with both physic and faith.
+Dr. Roth, President of the British Homeepathic Society, admits the facts of Mesmerism, and contributes learned articles on the subject to the Society and its journal.
+He declares: "we cannot any longer afford to sneer at the miracles performed at the institution, known by the name of Bethshan, since we have healers in our midst who dispense with both physic and faith.
 These healers are medical men."
 These are important contributions and admissions.
 They will have some influence with the public, who are always more or less influenced by the opinions of the Faculty.

 Medical men have a weakness for experiment.
-I should very much regret to see the latitude and abuses arising from the mal-administration of Mesmerism and Hypnotism, which are now and have been besetting Continental hospital practice, extending to this country.
+I should very much regret to see the sneer and abuses arising from the mal administration of Mesmerism and Hypnotism, which are now and have been besetting Continental hospital practice, extending to this country.

-Experimenting with hysterical and diseased patients is at once to be deprecated in the strongest possible language.
-No experiments should be indulged in which are not essentially curative, and morally elevating in character.
+Experimenting with hysterical and diseased patients is at once to be deprecated in the strongest possible langhage.
+Experiments should not be indulged which are not essentially curative and normally elevating in character.
 This is not done, I am sorry to say.
-The gratification of idle and pedantic curiosity, in the operators of these modern Hypnotists, appear to me to be the predominating motive, the CURATIVE, being left to the accidental provings.
+The gratification of idle and pedantic curiosity, in the operations of these modern Hypnotists, appears to me to be the predominating motive, the CURATIVE, being left to the accidental provings.

 I look to the honour and common sense of the Faculty as a whole to put down any such attempts here.
-I rejoice to note the fact that much of the Continental practice is impossible here, owing to the stamina or difference in the constitutions and mental calibre of the people at home compared with those abroad.
+I rejoice to note the fact that much of the continental practice is impossible here, owing to the stamina or difference in the constitutions and mental capacity of the people at home compared with those abroad.